fibo/fibo.github.io/_posts/2015-03-18-server-hardening-tips.md

 See also [what does it mean “POSSIBLE BREAK-IN ATTEMPT!” in /var/log/secure][1].

-<div class="alert info">Many articles recommend to change default ssh port.
+<div class="paper info">Many articles recommend to change default ssh port.
 It is not really a security enhancement, but, yes it can reduce the number of break-in attempts.
 One really benefit that I found about changing port number is to set it to <em>443</em> to bypass restrictive corporate firewalls.</div>

-<div class="alert warning">Consider using <em>ssh-keygen</em> and <em>ssh-copy-id</em> to configure ssh access without password.</div>
+<div class="paper warning">Consider using <em>ssh-keygen</em> and <em>ssh-copy-id</em> to configure ssh access without password.</div>

 ## How to